Leave a Comment:

 Once you're confident with these clubs, start introducing the others from your bag into the range sessions.

 A pre-shot routine is what you do right before you hit.
-It starts from when you pull that club out your bag.
+It starts from when you walk up to the shot and start deciding on the shot, all the way until impact.

 From that moment, you need a little routine that gets you into the mindset of hitting a shot.
 You must have something that makes you feel comfortable and centered.
 The importance of the pre-shot routine can't be underestimated!